 Modern Muzzle-loading For Today's Whitetails by Ian McMurchy (2002).
 The author has been shooting and hunting with modern in-line muzzle-loaders since shortly after their invention in 1985.
 He reveals what hunters should look for when buying an in-line rifle, and then offers detailed insights on their use from the shooting range to the deer woods.
 Most muzzle-loading books concentrate on everything from flintlocks to sidelocks to in-lines.
 McMurchy is the first to concentrate on what is widely acknowledged the deer hunters muzzleloader of choice: the in-line.

-Notes On Southern Long Rifles by Jerry Noble (no date).
+Notes On Southern Long Rifles by Jerry Noble (1991).
 4 Volumes.
 Includes gunmaker listings and numerous black & white photographs of guns and the early characters that used them.

 Home Guide To Muzzle-Loaders by George C Nonte Jr (1974).
 How to shoot, restore, repair, build and collect these classics of the past.